-- MA Art History, Open University, UK
+- MA (Art History), The Open University, UK

-- BA (Hons) History (First Class Honours), University of Queensland, Australia
+- BA Honours, University of Queensland, Australia

 Prior to LASALLE, Jeffrey was a curator at the then National Museum where he was overseeing the collection of Buddhist and Indian artefacts.
-As a museum curator, Jeffrey curated exhibitions on Tibetan Buddhist Art, The Maritime Silk Routes and Alamkara: 5000 Years of India.
+As a museum curator, Jeffrey curated exhibitions on Tibetan Buddhist Art, the Maritime Silk Routes and Alamkara: 5000 Years of India.
 In his professional capacity, Jeffrey has curated visual arts exhibitions and contributed essays to both local and overseas exhibition catalogues.

-He is a frequent public speaker on art history at museums, universities and galleries, and conducts short courses in art history which are extremely popular.
+Jeffrey is a public advocate of the importance of art history to Singapore.
+He is a frequent public speaker at museums, universities and galleries, and conducts short courses which remain hugely popular among various publics.
 Jeffrey is also a regular commentator on the local visual arts scene.